How to Eat Fried Worms (film)

-How to Eat Fried Worms is a 2006 American comedy film written and directed by Bob Dolman and produced by Mark Johnson and Philip Steuer with music by Mark Mothersbaugh and Robert Mothersbaugh.
-It is loosely based on Thomas Rockwell's 1973 children's book of the same name.
-It was also produced by Walden Media, and distributed by New Line Cinema.
+How to Eat Fried Worms is a 2006 American children's comedy film written and directed by Bob Dolman.
+It was produced by Mark Johnson and Philip Steuer, with music by Mark and Bob Mothersbaugh of Devo.
+The film is loosely based on Thomas Rockwell's 1973 children's book of the same name.
+It stars Luke Benward, James Rebhorn, Kimberly Williams-Paisley, and Tom Cavanagh.
+The film was produced by Walden Media and distributed by New Line Cinema.

 Development began in 1998, and the theatrical release for the United States and Canada was August 25, 2006.
-The film stars Luke Benward, Adam Hicks, Hallie Eisenberg, Austin Rogers, Andrew Gillingham, Alexander Gould, Blake Garrett, and Philip Daniel Bolden.
 The film received mixed reviews from critics.

 Plot

-Billy Forrester has a weak stomach and vomits easily.
-He and his parents, Mitch, Helen, and his little brother, Woody, have just moved to a new town.
-Billy tells his mother he doesn't want to go to school because he will be "the new kid".
-She assures him he will make friends and everything will be okay.
+11-year-old Billy Forrester has a weak stomach and vomits easily who moves to a new town with his parents, Mitch and Helen, and five-year-old little brother, Woody.
+Billy tells Helen he does not want to go to school because he will be "the new kid".
+She assures Billy that he will make friends and everything will be okay.

 Billy becomes the target of the school bully, Joe Guire, his two "toaders" Plug and Bradley, and the rest of his gang: Benjy, Techno-Mouth, Twitch, and Donny.
 Plug and Bradley steal Billy's lunch box.
-Billy sits behind Erika Tansy, an unusually tall girl whom people make fun of.
+Billy sits behind Erika "Erk" Tansy, an unusually tall girl whom people make fun of.

 At lunch, Billy opens his thermos and pours out a pile of live earthworms.
 Sickened, he almost vomits.
 Joe asks Billy if he eats worms.
-Billy says "I eat them all the time", then throws a worm at Joe's face.
-A nerd named Adam Simms was sure that Joe was going to punch Billy with "The Death Ring"; it is rumored that whoever Joe punches it with dies in 8th grade.
+Billy says, "I eat them all the time", then throws a worm at Joe's face.
+A nerd named Adam Simms was sure that Joe was going to punch Billy with "The Death Ring"; it is rumored that whoever Joe punches with the ring dies in the eighth grade.

 Joe, Plug, and Benjy catch up with Billy as he heads home.
-Joe proposes a bet: Billy will eat ten worms on the coming Saturday without throwing up, or he will have to walk around the school with worms in his pants.
-Billy knows that he cannot back out of the bet, so he accepts.
+Joe proposes a bet: Billy will eat 10 worms on the coming Saturday without throwing up, or he will have to walk around the school with worms in his pants.
+Billy accepts, knowing that he cannot back out.